cyanel-it/tp-api/README.md

 Goal is to create a Hub API to access to objects across several museums API.
 It's a backend application that expose an API and make the usage of other API easier.
 First musuem is the Metropolitan of Art Museum API.

+The global architecture is:

+![High level architecture](docs/api-hub.drawio.png)

 A request from a client application should be:

-![High level architecture](docs/api-hub.drawio.png)

 > Client application > YOUR NEW API > existing Metropolitan of Art Museum API